fmoessbauer/kas/docs/userguide.rst

       * ``file``: string [required]
           The path to the file, relative to the root of the specified repository.

+      * ``if``: dict [optional]
+          Pairs of env variable names and values.
+Only if all pairs can be found in the calling environment, include this file.
+          Only the calling environment is evaluated.
+By that, default values of entries specified in the ``env`` section are not considered for the check.

 * ``build_system``: string [optional]
     Defines the bitbake-based build system.
 Known build systems are